Aliases for KCNJ2 Gene

 KCNJ2 (Potassium Voltage-Gated Channel Subfamily J Member 2) is a Protein Coding gene.
-Diseases associated with KCNJ2 include Andersen Syndrome and Short Qt Syndrome 3.
-Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
-GO annotations related to this gene include identical protein binding and inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+Diseases associated with KCNJ2 include Andersen Cardiodysrhythmic Periodic Paralysis and Short Qt Syndrome 3.
+Among its related pathways are Salivary secretion and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ18.

 UniProtKB/Swiss-Prot for KCNJ2 Gene